 Employees are guaranteed the right to return to the same position or duties.
-However, they do not have any greater right to reinstatement than they would have had if they had been continuously working.
+However, an employee has no greater right to reinstatement or to any benefits than if the employee had been continuously employed during the leave period.
 For example, if an employee would not have been employed in the same position at the time of reinstatement for legitimate business reasons unrelated to their leave or transfer, then FAWIC is excused from returning them to that position.
 We will provide affected employees notice of available positions during the 60-day period.

 In that case, employees will be reinstated to a comparable position unless FAWIC would not have offered them a comparable position had they been continuously at work or there is no comparable position available.
-A position is available if it is open on their scheduled date of reinstatement or within 60 calendar days for which they are qualified, or for which they are eligible pursuant to company policy.
+A position is available if it is open on their scheduled date of reinstatement or within 60 calendar days for which they are qualified, or for which they are eligible pursuant to FAWIC policy.